Statement of Principles for the Use of Animals in Research & Education

 - All work with animals shall be designed and performed in consideration of its relevance to the improvement of human or animal health or the advancement of knowledge for the good of society.

 - The acquisition, care, and use of animals must be in accordance with applicable federal, state, and local laws and regulations.

 - A review procedure must be in place to ensure that the use of animals in research and education conforms to high ethical, humane, and scientific standards.

 - The 3Rs Principle – replacement, reduction, refinement – should be incorporated into the design and conduct of educational activities and research studies involving animals.

 - Animals must be housed and maintained under conditions appropriate to their species.
 Veterinary medical care must be available.

-- Provision shall be made for the training and education of all personnel involved in the care and use of animals.
+- Provisions shall be made for the training and education of all personnel involved in the care and use of animals.

 - Sound scientific practice and humane considerations require that any animals exposed to experimental procedures that cause pain or distress receive sedation, analgesia, and/or anesthesia except in rare instances when doing so would negate the research itself.
-Humane endpoints should be identified preferably prior to or if necessary during an experimental procedure to prevent or minimize any unintentional pain and/or distress.
+Humane endpoints should be identified preferably prior to an experimental procedure to prevent or minimize any unintentional pain and/or distress.

-In supporting these principles, it becomes the responsibility of the members of the constituent societies of FASEB to educate the public about the role of animals in understanding life processes and disease and their vital contribution to human and animal health.
+In supporting these principles, it becomes the responsibility of FASEB member societies to educate the public about the role of animals in understanding life processes and disease and their vital contribution to human and animal health.